oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 The corresponding JIDL representation would be:

 ```
-// Example definition of a Choice datatype
+// Example JIDL definition of a Choice datatype
 ElementType = Choice
    1 annotation       Annotation
    2 relationship     Relationship